strongio/evolutionary-optimization/README.md

 Every position on every chromosome has a certain probability to mutate, which helps the population maintain or even improve its genetic diversity.
 Several variants of this technique exist.
 In Uniform Mutation <sup>[7]</sup>, when a position mutates, the algorithm replaces its value with a new value, chosen at random, between a predetermined lower and upper bound.
 In another variant, Gaussian Mutation <sup>[8]</sup>, when a position mutates, its current value increases or decreases based on a Gaussian random value.

-Here is an example progression of the algorithm where
+Here is an example output of the progression of GA with the specified hyper-parameters:

 ```
 #